Galerie Michael, Beverly Hills, CA

 Balch Art Research Library (LACMA), Los Angeles

 Joe Taveras is a Boston-based roboticist, designer, and artist who has spent the majority of his career selling robots around the world.
 A creative from the outset, his art initially consisted of eclectic musical compositions.
 It wasn’t until the arrival of the pandemic (March 2020) that he migrated to a new medium: painting.
 Having had no formal training, he used his time in quarantine to engage in rapid experimentation with an array of styles and mediums in order to truthfully convey his vision.
 Over the past two years, over 250 artworks have been acquired into private collections around the world.
 As a leading figure in the NEW RENAISSANCE art movement, he consistently aims to push the boundaries of innovation with his art, exploring new techniques that reflect his inner and outer environment, questioning our collective future, social norms, and our interminable integration with technology.
 Currently, Joe Taveras is represented by world-renowned art gallery Galerie Michael in Beverly Hills, CA.

-Since beginning to paint just under two years ago, over 250 of his artworks have been acquired into private collections in New York, Los Angeles, Miami, the Middle East, Ghana, Vietnam, China, Canada, Boston, Seattle, and more.
+Since beginning to paint just under two years ago, over 250 of his artworks have been acquired into private collections in New York, Los Angeles, Miami, the Middle East, Sweden, Spain, Norway, Ghana, Vietnam, China, Canada, and more.

 In his art, he tells the stories of people that he met and interacted with throughout his travels.
 From Tokyo to Melbourne, Berlin to Vancouver, the connections he made will forever inspire him to create.

 His typical subject matter includes robots, technology, and time, and is influenced by modern philosophy, sociology, and science fiction.
 This is due to his background in the robotics industry.
 For two years he served as Marketing Director for a leading personal robotics company.
 He spread robotic technology around the world and his many travels put him face to face with the beauty and terror of innovation and its never-ending impact on humanity.